Walnut Cove, North Carolina Call us: (336) 593-5422

 Dr. Gemeinhardt graduated from Auburn University College of Veterinary Medicine in 1993 and opened her own veterinary practice in an area of North Carolina she had come to know and love while visiting family.
-Twenty-six years on, Latitude 36 Mobile Veterinary Services is one of the few large animal practices in the region that caters to horses, cattle, small ruminants (sheep, goats), and camelids (llamas, alpacas) with equal dedication and expertise.
+Years later, Latitude 36 Mobile Veterinary Services is one of the few large animal practices in the region that caters to horses, cattle, small ruminants (sheep, goats), and camelids (llamas, alpacas) with equal dedication and expertise.

 Kim's love of horses and other animals is lifelong, but it took her a while to turn it into a veterinary career.
 She had ridden and trained show hunters and jumpers for many years, but along the way she must have been innoculated with the veterinary bug, because after working in various other fields for 15 years or so, she went back to college, her sights set on vet school.

 As Kim puts it, "I was always on my way to vet school; I simply took the scenic route."